Survivor, Healer, Musician,

 Regarding Jean DiCarlo-Wagner’s YCS Course:

-I have been taking Jean’s course and I am just about finished with all three parts.
+I have been taking Jean’s course and I finished with all three parts.
 It has been a very illuminating journey for me.

 As a two-time cancer survivor myself and a yoga instructor with a fair amount of experience teaching other cancer survivors and their caregivers, I realized that I still needed more training explicitly for this population.
 There is virtually no special training in 200-hour teacher training courses (or at least, the one that I took) that touches on this subject.
 Of course, in a broader sense I was taught that yoga is a healing art, but when faced with the reality of my own YCS classes, I was flying by the seat of my pants.